Neo-Vedanta: Major proponents

-Neo-vedanta's main proponents are the leaders of the Brahmo Samaj, especially Ram Mohan Royis the main proponents of neo-Hinduism.
+Neo-Vedanta's main proponents are the leaders of the Brahmo Samaj, especially Ram Mohan Roy is the main proponents of neo-Hinduism.

 Ram Mohan Roy and the Brahmo Samaj

 The Brahmo Samaj was the first of the 19th century reform movements.
 Its founder, Ram Mohan Roy (1772–1833), strived toward a universalistic interpretation of Hinduism.
 He rejected Hindu mythology, but also the Christian trinity.
 He found that Unitarianism came closest to true Christianity, and had a strong sympathy for the Unitarians.
 He founded a missionary committee in Calcutta, and in 1828 asked for support for missionary activities from the American Unitarians.
 By 1829, Roy had abandoned the Unitarian Committee, but after Roy's death, the Brahmo Samaj kept close ties to the Unitarian Church, who strived towards a rational faith, social reform, and the joining of these two in a renewed religion.
 The Unitarians were closely connected to the Transcendentalists, who were interested in and influenced by Indian religions early on.

 Rammohan Roy's ideas were "altered ... considerably" by Debendranath Tagore, who had a Romantic approach to the development of these new doctrines, and questioned central Hindu beliefs like reincarnation and karma, and rejected the authority of the Vedas.
-Tagore also brought this "neo-Hinduism" closer in line with Western esotericism, a development which was furthered by Keshubchandra Sen. Sen was influenced by Transcendentalism, an American philosophical-religious movement strongly connected with Unitarianism, which emphasized personal religious experience over mere reasoning and theology.
-Sen strived to "an accessible, non-renunciatory, everyman type of spirituality", introducing "lay systems of spiritual practice" which can be regarded as prototypes of the kind of Yoga-exercises which Vivekananda populurized in the west.
+Tagore also brought this "neo-Hinduism" closer in line with Western esotericism, a development which was furthered by Keshubchandra Sen. Sen was influenced by Transcendentalism, an American philosophical-religious movement strongly connected with Unitarianism, which emphasised personal religious experience over mere reasoning and theology.
+Sen strived to "an accessible, non-renunciatory, everyman type of spirituality", introducing "lay systems of spiritual practice" which can be regarded as prototypes of the kind of Yoga-exercises which Vivekananda populurised in the west.

 The theology of the Brahmo Samaj was called "neo-Vedanta" by Christian commentators, who "partly admired [the Brahmos] for their courage in abandoning traditions of polytheism and image worship, but whom they also scorned for having proffered to other Hindus a viable alternative to conversion".
 Critics accused classical Vedanta of being "cosmic self-infatuation" and "ethical nihilism".
 Brahmo Samaj leaders responded to such attacks by redefining the Hindu path to liberation, making the Hindu path available to both genders and all castes, incorporating "notions of democracy and worldly improvement".